Neonatology on the Web

 Dr. Alexandre Lion operated a rather sizeable exhibit of incubators and premature newborns at the Exposition, using the equipment and techniques he developed for his “Baby Incubator Charity” at 26, Boulevard Poissonière, Paris.
 His combination souvenir/entry ticket postcards are ubiquitous on eBay, so a great many of them must have been distributed at the time.

 The souvenir card indicates that Lion had incubators (or some kind of presence) at four locations within the Exposition, as well as his well-known permanent location at 26, Boulevard Poissonnière.
-But I have not found any snapshots of any of the Exposition incubators up until now, and the pictures on the souvenir postcard may just be stock photos he uses for all his postcards.
+The fourth location on the postcard I found documented in the Repport Général Administratif et Technique, Tome Quatrième, Section Française, below.
+But I have not found any snapshots of any of Lion’s exhibits at the Paris Exposition up until now, and the pictures on the souvenir postcard may just be stock photos he uses for all his postcards.

 Page 66 of the “Official General Catalog” of the exposition has the following description: